 - Managing the risks from uncontrollable external events

 - Organizing and governing the risk management function

-Through real-world case studies, the program will explore the many ways that strategies and enterprises can fail—as well as how to recognize and avoid these risks.
-You will learn how to develop and implement effective risk management processes that anticipate, prioritize, mitigate, and manage threats across the enterprise, ranging from failures in compliance and internal controls to risks emanating from strategy to risks caused by external, uncontrollable events.
-Equipped with the skills to integrate risk management processes with effective strategy execution, you will return to your company ready to pursue highly innovative and potentially high-reward strategies.
+Through real-world case studies, the program explores how risk can cause good business strategies to fail and how companies can protect themselves from the consequences of unexpected events.
+You will learn how to develop and implement risk management processes that anticipate, prioritize, mitigate, and manage threats across the enterprise—ranging from failures in compliance and internal controls to risks emanating from uncontrollable external events.
+Equipped with an action plan for incorporating risk into strategic execution, you’ll return to your company prepared to drive and secure enterprise value.

 This program is intended for senior leaders in large established companies who have significant corporate management responsibilities.
-Typical participant titles range from chief executive officers, chief operating officers, and chief risk officers to general managers, divisional directors, and divisional leaders.
-Senior general managers and executive teams responsible for executing and controlling strategy also are encouraged to apply.
+Typical participant titles range from chief risk officers and chief financial officers to business heads, chief executive officers, and members of the board’s risk committee.
+Executive teams of two or more managers responsible for executing and controlling strategy also are encouraged to apply.